 Ditched November 27, 1943

 On November 27, 1943 took off from Dobodura Airfield piloted by Lt.
 Alex N. Ilnicki as one of seven P-38s that on a patrol mission over Salamaua and Finshafen.
 During the mission, this aircraft experienced problems and aborted the mission.
 Returning, Illnicki set a course back to Dobodura, but made

 mistake, only realizing when he passed Misima Island then turned back in an attempt to reach Milne Bay but ran

 Fate of the Pilot

-Illnicki reached the shore in his life raft and paddled ashore.
+Ilnicki survived the ditching unhurt and deployed his life raft and paddled ashore.
 Later, he was rescued and returned to duty.

 December 1, 1981 this aircraft was located by SCUBA diver Bob Halstead.
 The aircraft was located at 258° from North Point and about 150 yards offshore.
 During another dive during April to May 1982, Bob Halstead confirmed the serial number by locating the radio dataplate affixed to the instrument panel.